Exercise, Cancer, and Telomeres

 T-cells become senescent (old) following chemotherapy, but exercise seems to protect against this.
 In essence, exercise improves the number of functional T-cells following chemotherapy.
 Though chemotherapy destroys cancerous cells it also weakens the immune system – one reason why cancer survivors many times are at risk for other cancers.
 Exercise reduces the risks for second cancers and that may be related to enhance T-cell function.

 Recent studies from the University of California – San Francisco (UCSF) show that psychological stress shortens telomeres – the very biologic markers of aging.
 Short telomeres are associated with a wide range of chronic diseases.
-Short telomeres are associated with higher levels of inflammation and exercise provides anti-inflammatory benefits.
+Short telomeres are associated with higher levels of inflammation and increased physical activity provides anti-inflammatory benefits.

-Based on one of UCSF’s studies it appears that exercise diminishes perceived stress thus diminishing its impact on telomere shortening.
-A second UCSF study showed that non-exercising women with a history of childhood abuse were more likely to have shorter telomeres.
-In fact, there was no link between childhood abuse and telomere length in women who exercised regularly.
+Based on one of UCSF’s studies it appears that being physically active diminishes perceived stress thus diminishing its impact on telomere shortening.
+A second UCSF study showed that sedentary women with a history of childhood abuse were more likely to have shorter telomeres.
+In fact, there was no link between childhood abuse and telomere length in women who are regularly physically active.